rafegoldberg/portfolio/README.md

 This project is built on Kirby, a file-based CMS.
 The Kirby admin interface can be accessed at `[project root]/panel` and is used to manage all pages, projects, and assets, as well as other content and associated data.

-Because Kirby is written in PHP and uses a directory and file structure to manage content (as opposed to a database system) it's extremely simple to get set up. the only requirement to use Kirby is a basic web server running on your local machine.
+Because Kirby is written in PHP and uses a directory and file structure to manage content (as opposed to a database system) it's pretty simple to set up. the only requirement to use Kirby is a basic web server running on your local machine.
 I suggest using XAMMP or MAMMP, although there are Grunt plugins which will spool up a basic server as well.

 ## Grunt